mark-mcdermott/drivetracks-wip-nuxt3/README.md

   }, 20000)
 })
 ```
-- `npm run test` -> the public & private tests should fail
+- `npm run e2e-tests` -> the public & private tests should fail

 ### Subpages
 - Now let's build out our `/public` and `/private` pages.